Table of Contents Hide

 This may make you smile because it’s obvious… knowing your deadlines and priorities is essential in your professional life.
 And yet!
 It’s something I had a hard time managing.
 Every time I was asked to do something I thought everything was for now.
 And because everyone has their own definition of urgent, you really have to ask questions.
 Get the details straight.
 I have managed to organize myself better.
 Not to overload my schedule, to see my agenda and my tasks over the coming weeks rather than day by day.
 I also use Notion which allows me to get organized.
 To have a visibility on my projects.
 It takes a little time to master the tool but it’s worth it.
 There are many tutorials on Youtube to help you!

 A better knowledge of your priorities will also allow you to take full advantage of your time off without the pressure of telling you that this or that is not finished.

 Advice number 4: manage people’s expectations

-I hope these tips help you balance your work and personal life better.
+I hope these tips to improve your work-life balance will be helpful.
 If you have any questions feel free to leave me a comment or join me on Instagram!